hrajchert/mddoc/docs/jsonml.md

 TODO: Add a how to extend the markdown syntax.

 The structure is stored in the metadata under the key `jsonml` in the method `MarkdownReader.prototype.parse`.
+RESTORE

-{%code_ref
+{ % code_ref
     "src" : "src/MetadataManager.js",
     "ref" : {
         "text" : "meta.jsonml[mdFileReader.plainFileName] = mdFileReader.jsonml;"